kashmithnisakya/agentic-order-management/ARCHITECTURE.md

 # Agentic Order Management System - Architecture

+## Design Rationale

+This is a proof-of-concept demonstrating a multi-agent AI architecture for order management.
+The goal is to showcase how specialized AI agents can work together to handle business logic that traditionally requires complex form-based UIs and backend workflows.

+### Design Approach

+Instead of traditional MVC or microservices, this POC uses a **multi-agent pattern** where each agent is responsible for a specific domain:

+- **Order Agent**: Natural language parsing, order validation, and creation
+- **Inventory Agent**: Stock management and availability checking
+- **Status Agent**: Order status queries and reporting
+- **Admin Agent**: Analytics generation and system monitoring

+### Key Technical Decisions

+1. **Agent Specialization**: Each agent has a single responsibility, making the system modular and testable
+2. **Natural Language Interface**: Reduces UI complexity by allowing users to interact conversationally
+3. **JSON-based Storage**: Simple data layer for POC - can be swapped for a real database
+4. **FastAPI Backend**: Modern, async-capable API framework with automatic documentation
+5. **CrewAI Framework**: Handles agent orchestration and inter-agent communication

 ## System Overview

 This is an AI-powered order management system that uses natural language processing to handle customer orders and administrative tasks through intelligent agents built with CrewAI.